jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/elastic_authentication.md

 elastic search.

 We provide different types of elastic search authentication.
-If you experience Authentication Error please take a closer look at the Tracardi configuration.
+If you experience Authentication Error please take a closer look at the ThamesThrive configuration.
 You probably need to provide a username and password for an elastic-search connection.